NibiruChain/py-sdk/docs-md/query_clients/spot.md

             dict: The output of the query

     `params(self) ‑> dict`
-    :   Requests the parameters of the dex module.
+    :   Requests the parameters of the spot module.

         Example Return Value::